tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 1) Using a terminal (=command line), make sure you have a working emcc setup (try: emcc -v).
 2) Navigate (cd) to this folder.
-3) To compile the first example try: em++ -O2 -o main.html main.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp  --preload-file myNumbersTexture.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_SDL2_BINDING" -D"NO_IMGUIFILESYSTEM" -D"NO_IMGUISTYLESERIALIZER" -D"NO_IMGUIHELPER_SERIALIZATION" -s USE_SDL=2 -s LEGACY_GL_EMULATION=0 -s ALLOW_MEMORY_GROWTH=1 -lm -lGL
+3) To compile the first example try: em++ -O2 -o main.html main.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp  ../../imgui_demo.cpp --preload-file myNumbersTexture.png --preload-file Tile8x8.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_SDL2_BINDING" -s USE_SDL=2 -s LEGACY_GL_EMULATION=0 -s ALLOW_MEMORY_GROWTH=1 -lm -lGL
-4) To compile the second example try: em++ -O2 -o main2.html main2.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp  --preload-file myNumbersTexture.png  --preload-file Tile8x8.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_SDL2_BINDING" -D"NO_IMGUIFILESYSTEM" -s USE_SDL=2 -s LEGACY_GL_EMULATION=0 -lm -lGL
+4) To compile the second example try: em++ -O2 -o main2.html main2.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp  --preload-file myNumbersTexture.png  --preload-file Tile8x8.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_SDL2_BINDING" -s USE_SDL=2 -s LEGACY_GL_EMULATION=0 -lm -lGL

 Some notes:
 ->	As you can see we have used uses the SDL2 binding (-D"IMGUI_USE_SDL2_BINDING").
 	The GLFW3 and GLUT bindings are compatible with emscripten too [see (*) below].

-->	Also note that I used: -D"NO_IMGUIFILESYSTEM": this is because the filesystem is not accessible from the browser AFAIK (but I'm a very newbie here...).

-->	In addition: -D"NO_IMGUISTYLESERIALIZER" has been added to the first demo, because I don't know if it's possible to save a .style file;
-	and in a similiar way -D"NO_IMGUIHELPER_SERIALIZATION" has been defined (it provides serialization support to other addons, such as the node graph editor).
-	However I bet we can simply load an existing style in InitGL() from a .style file (named myimgui.style and placed in this folder) this way: em++ -O2 -o main.html main.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp  --preload-file myNumbersTexture.png --preload-file myimgui.style -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_SDL2_BINDING" -D"NO_IMGUIFILESYSTEM" -D"NO_IMGUISTYLESERIALIZER_SAVE_STYLE" -D"NO_IMGUIHELPER_SERIALIZATION" -s USE_SDL=2 -s LEGACY_GL_EMULATION=0 -s ALLOW_MEMORY_GROWTH=1 -lm -lGL
-	because we can simply use NO_IMGUISTYLESERIALIZER_SAVE_STYLE to allow file loading using --preload-file.
-	[We could have done something similiar (for the node graph editor) using -D"NO_IMGUIHELPER_SERIALIZATION_SAVE"]
-	UPDATE: I've just discovered that you can actually load and save files added with --preload-file.
-The only problem is that they cant't be persisted when you close the browser.
+->	When you pass files (or folders) to em++ using --preload-file, you can actually load the file and save it to it at runtime, but any modification is lost when you exit the program.
+	I'm pretty new to emscripten and I don't know if there's some easy workaround to persist file changes when you close the browser.
+	Note: Files passed with --preload-file are copied and grouped together in a blob with the .data extension next to the .html file.

-(*): To compile the first demo using the GLUT binding, please try: em++ -O2 -o html/main.html main.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp  --preload-file myNumbersTexture.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_GLUT_BINDING" -D"NO_IMGUIFILESYSTEM" -D"NO_IMGUISTYLESERIALIZER" -D"NO_IMGUIHELPER_SERIALIZATION" -s LEGACY_GL_EMULATION=0 -s ALLOW_MEMORY_GROWTH=1 -lm -lGL
+(*): To compile the first demo using the GLUT binding, please try: em++ -O2 -o main.html main.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp ../../imgui_demo.cpp --preload-file myNumbersTexture.png --preload-file Tile8x8.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_GLUT_BINDING" -s LEGACY_GL_EMULATION=0 -s ALLOW_MEMORY_GROWTH=1 -lm -lGL
-	To compile it using GLFW3 try: em++ -O2 -o html/main.html main.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp  --preload-file myNumbersTexture.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_GLFW_BINDING" -D"IMGUI_GLFW_NO_NATIVE_CURSORS" -D"NO_IMGUIFILESYSTEM" -D"NO_IMGUISTYLESERIALIZER" -D"NO_IMGUIHELPER_SERIALIZATION" -s USE_GLFW=3 -s LEGACY_GL_EMULATION=0 -s ALLOW_MEMORY_GROWTH=1 -lm -lGL
+	To compile it using GLFW3 try: em++ -O2 -o main.html main.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp ../../imgui_demo.cpp --preload-file myNumbersTexture.png --preload-file Tile8x8.png  -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_GLFW_BINDING" -D"IMGUI_GLFW_NO_NATIVE_CURSORS" -s USE_GLFW=3 -s LEGACY_GL_EMULATION=0 -s ALLOW_MEMORY_GROWTH=1 -lm -lGL
-	As you can see, due to the lack of cursor support inside the glfw library, in the cpp code we had to use header file <glfwnative.h>, that is missing in emscripten.
+	As you can see, due to the lack of cursor support inside the glfw library, in the cpp code we had to use header file <GLFW/glfwnative.h>, that seems to be missing in emscripten.
 	Thus native cursors have been disabled with: -D"IMGUI_GLFW_NO_NATIVE_CURSORS" (in InitGL() we can use: ImGui::GetIO().MouseDrawCursor = true; to use ImGui cursors instead).
+	UPDATE: Mouse cursor support has been added to GLFW version 3.1.
+	-D"IMGUI_GLFW_NO_NATIVE_CURSORS" is DEPRECATED for GLFW versions >= 3.1.
+	If your version of GLFW is >=3.1 you should NOT define -D"IMGUI_GLFW_NO_NATIVE_CURSORS" and the code should compile without problems; otherwise you will probably face a missing file <GLFW/glfwnative.h>, and you should compile with -D"IMGUI_GLFW_NO_NATIVE_CURSORS" again.

-In short I suggest you use the SDL2 binding when building with the emscripten compiler, because you can use native cursors (that are missing from GLFW3), and unicode support (that is missing from GLUT).
+In short I suggest you use the SDL2 binding when building with the emscripten compiler, because you can use native cursors (that are missing from GLFW < 3.1), and unicode support (that is missing from GLUT).
+GLFW can be a possible alternative only for version 3.1 or above.